helloimalemur/Java-Swing-SlideShow/README.md

 # SlideShow
-swing based slideshow intended for use at event/gathering on projector
+swing based Java slideshow intended for use at event/gathering on projector